Auburn, New Hampshire Historical Association

 Picture

-Underhill's family home, built in 1766, still stands on Chester Road.
+Underhill's family home still stands on Chester Road.

 Picture